-Here’s a look at 10 thinks to keep an eye on in Week 11, in no particular order:
+Here’s a look at 10 things to keep an eye on in Week 11, in no particular order:

 1. Virginia Tech’s defensive changes.
 Coordinator Bud Foster has revamped his starting lineup in preparation for Georgia Tech’s spread option offense.
 Jack Tyler will get his first start of the season at middle linebacker, and defensive end J.R.
 Collins will move to defensive tackle.
 Tyrel Wilson will take Collins’s spot at defensive end, and for the second straight year, cornerback Kyle Fuller will play linebacker.
 There are a lot of redshirt sophomores in the lineup who will get their first look at the Jackets’ unique offense.
 How they handle that -- some in new positions -- will be critical.

 2. Georgia Tech’s rushing defense.
 The Yellow Jackets have allowed four different 100 yard ACC rushers this season, and Virginia Tech’s David Wilson is looking for his ninth 100-yard game of the season.
 The Jackets played well in their upset win over Clemson, but can they make the stops against the nation’s leading rusher and get the Hokies off the field?

 3. The ACC standings.
 This is a critical week for the conference race.
 Clemson can clinch the Atlantic Division with a win over Wake Forest, Virginia Tech can eliminate Georgia Tech and Miami with a win in Atlanta, and Georgia Tech can move into a tie for first place with Virginia with a win.

 4. Clemson running back Andre Ellington: He missed the Georgia Tech game with an ankle injury, and Clemson in turn missed him.
 Ellington is not only the team’s top rusher, but his ability to block and hang onto the ball should be a noticeable upgrade to Clemson’s offense against Wake Forest.